 PRODUCT DESIGN / VISUAL DESIGN

-Recently, I had a unique opportunity to participate in a product design program hosted by Rangle.
-Over 155 designers applied, and I was one of only twelve people chosen for Bridge School's Product Design program.
+Recently, I had a unique opportunity to participate in Bridge School's Product Design Program, hosted by Rangle.
+Over 155 designers applied, and I was 1 of only 12 people chosen to participate.
 During this program, we took on a very important and complex issue that many Canadians struggle with - mental health.
 For 11 weeks we worked collaboratively to design a solution to this problem.
-This case study outlines the design process I followed to come to my solution.

 Nearly half of all Canadians will experience some form of mental health-related illness in their lifetime.
 Unfortunately, one-third of these individuals will not receive adequate treatment.
 Significant barriers, such as accessibility, affordability and the stigma surrounding mental health, prevent many Canadians from receiving proper treatment. (source: CAMH)